1990 Lithuanian Supreme Soviet election: Background

-On 29 September 1989, the Supreme Soviet of the Lithuanian SSR Deputies' Election Act was passed.
+On 29 September 1989 the Supreme Soviet of the Lithuanian SSR Deputies' Election Act was passed.
 It reduced future Supreme Soviet by 60 per cent (from 350 to 141 members) and eliminated deputies from local government soviets and various organisations in the process.
 At the same day, election day to the new Supreme Soviet of the Lithuanian SSR was proposed on 24 February 1990, what will be done on 23 November 1989.
+Initially, appointment (not electing) over one third of all deputies was proposed, but, due to public pressure, this proposal was not put in Election Act.

 On 7 December 1989 the Supreme Soviet of the Lithuanian SSR, then almost fully controlled by CPL, amended the Constitution of the Lithuanian SSR eliminating Article 6, which established communist party monopoly in political life.
 At the same day, Article 7, which established participation of the Lithuanian Komsomol in political life (including elections), was amended as well.
 These decisions meant that Lithuania eliminated legal obstacles for a multi-party system and allowed other parties to compete in the upcoming parliamentary elections.

-During its 20th congress on 19–20 December, the CPL separated itself from the Communist Party of the Soviet Union (CPSU) by a vote of 855 to 160.
+During its 20th congress on 19–20 December the CPL separated itself from the Communist Party of the Soviet Union (CPSU) by a vote of 855 to 160.
 For such insubordination, Brazauskas was scolded in a special session of the Central Committee of CPSU and Mikhail Gorbachev made a personal visit to Lithuania to heal the rift in January 1990.
 However, such measures changed little and CPL (independent) kept slowly pushing for independence.
 This political divorce was not approved by hardline communists.
-They established a separate CPL, which was still part of the CPSU and claimed to be the legal successor of the "real" CPL.
+They established a separate CPL, which was still part of the CPSU, and claimed to be the legal successor of the "real" CPL.
 This pro-Moscow group was led by Mykolas Burokevičius and included disproportionately large numbers of representatives from Russian and Polish minorities.